Nebraska Revised Statute 30-2429.01

 Formal testacy proceedings; objection; informal probate; petition to set aside; transfer to district court; procedure; fees.

-(2) Within ten days of the completion of the requirements of subsection (1) of this section, the clerk of the county court shall transmit to the clerk of the district court a certified transcript of the complete record of the matter transferred and the docket fee.
+(2) Within ten days of the completion of the requirements of subsection (1) of this section, the clerk of the county court shall transmit to the clerk of the district court a certification of the case file and docket fee.

-(3) Upon the filing of the transcript in the district court, such court shall have jurisdiction over the proceeding on the contest.
-Within thirty days of the filing of the transcript, any party may file additional objections.
+(3) Upon the filing of the certification as provided in subsection (2) of this section in the district court, such court shall have jurisdiction over the proceeding on the contest.
+Within thirty days of the filing of such certification, any party may file additional objections.

 (4) The district court may order such additional pleadings as necessary and shall thereafter determine whether the decedent left a valid will.
 Trial shall be to a jury unless a jury is waived by all parties who have filed pleadings in the matter.

 (5) The final decision and judgment in the matter transferred shall be certified to the county court, and proceedings shall be had thereon necessary to carry the final decision and judgment into execution.